baeda-polito/portable-app-framework/README.md

-# Portable Framework for Building Applications - PFB-Toolkit
+# `portable-app-framework` A framework for Energy Management solutions

 [![Powered by NumFOCUS](https://img.shields.io/badge/powered%20by-BAEDALAB-orange.svg?style=flat&colorA=E1523D&colorB=007D8A)](https://numfocus.org) [![License - BSD 3-Clause](https://img.shields.io/pypi/l/afdd.svg)](https://github.com/RobertoChiosa/afdd/blob/main/LICENSE)

-## What is it?

-**portable-app-framework** is a Python package that provides a toolkit to create portable applications.
+**portable-app-framework** is a Python package that provides a toolkit for developing, scaling and maintaining energy management and information systems (EMIS) applications using an ontology-based approach.
+Key contributions include an interoperable layer based on Brick schema, the formalization of application constraints pertaining metadata and data requirements, and a field demonstration.
+The framework allows for querying metadata models, fetching data, preprocessing, and analyzing data, thereby offering a modular and flexible workflow for application development.

 ## Table of Contents